 • Mist Wallet

-Wallets like these can also be used to interact with other blockchain-based platforms like DeFi apps and NFT marketplaces.
+Wallets like these can also be used to interact with other blockchain-based platforms, such as DeFi apps and NFT marketplaces.

-When storing crypto in any wallet, be sure to back up your private keys and seed phrase.
-Don’t let anyone else access either the key or the phrase, as doing so would allow them to take ownership of all the crypto in that wallet.
+Remember, though, that when storing crypto in any wallet, it’s generally considered good practice to back up your private keys and seed phrase.
+Giving someone else access to your keys or phrase could allow them to take ownership of all the crypto in that wallet.

 ERC20 represents a set of standards and rules used on the Ethereum blockchain, and is also used for the creation of tokens issued on Ethereum.
-Many popular utility tokens are, in fact, ERC20 tokens, including Basic Attention Token (BAT), Shiba Inu (SHIB), and Crypto.com Coin (CRO).
+Many popular utility tokens are also ERC20 tokens, a list that includes Basic Attention Token (BAT), Shiba Inu (SHIB), and Crypto.com Coin (CRO).

-Interested in trading crypto?
-With SoFi Invest®, investors can trade more than two dozen cryptocurrencies, including Ethereum, Enjin Coin, Chainlink, Bitcoin, Dogecoin, Solana, Bitcoin, Litecoin, and Cardano.
+Ready to get into the crypto market yourself?
+With SoFi Invest®, investors can trade more than two dozen cryptocurrencies, including Ethereum, Enjin Coin, Chainlink, Bitcoin, Dogecoin, Solana, Litecoin, and Cardano.
 You can get started with as little as $10 and trade 24/7 from the security of your phone or laptop.

 Photo credit: iStock/fongleon356